Perica Ognjenović

-Perica Ognjenović (Перица Огњеновић; born 24 February 1977) is a Serbian professional football manager and former player.

-He played as a forward or right winger.
+Perica Ognjenović (Перица Огњеновић; born 24 February 1977) is a Serbian professional football manager and former player who played as a forward or right winger.
+He is the current manager of Bosnian Premier League club Rudar Prijedor.

 At one point considered to be among Serbia's brightest footballing talents, Ognjenović signed with European giants Real Madrid in his early 20s, but never became a regular there, despite winning major titles, eventually going on to have an irregular career in six other countries.
 He represented FR Yugoslavia at the 1998 FIFA World Cup.

 Club career

 Early career

 Born in Smederevska Palanka, Serbia, Socialist Federal Republic of Yugoslavia, Ognjenović's first football steps were taken with modest hometown club Mladost Smederevska Palanka where he went through all age levels before breaking through to the senior squad just short of his 16th birthday, during the 1992–93 season.
 At the time, the team competed in the third division, and it soon became apparent the player's skill and talent far surpassed that level of competition.

 Ognjenović caught the eye of country powerhouse Red Star Belgrade, which signed the promising youngster in the 1994 summer.